Lucky (2012 Telugu film): Soundtrack

 The audio was released at Prasad Labs in Hyderabad on 2 October 2012.
-Padmasri Dr. Brahmanandam released the audio CDs and presented them to Dr. D. Ramanaidu and Srikanth.
-Other prominent guests were SV Krishna Reddy, Srinu Vaitla, AVS, Roja, Sagar, T. Prasanna Kumar, KVV Satyanarayana, etc.
+Padma Shri Dr. Brahmanandam released the audio CDs and presented them to Dr. D. Ramanaidu and Srikanth.
+Other prominent guests were S V Krishna Reddy, Srinu Vaitla, AVS, Roja, Sagar, T. Prasanna Kumar, and KVV Satyanarayana, among others.

+Reception

+A critic from IANS wrote that "Lucky, which is loosely based on US romantic comedy What Women Want, is a disappointing affair - not worth either your time and money.
+Neither is the film as humorously quirky as the original, nor has any elements that can engage throughout its running time".